 Hydrogen and fuels produced from waste are partly bio-based fuels (derived from the biogenic share of the energy from WtE) and partly recycled carbon fuels.
-Accordingly, they should be recognised as partly renewable hydrogen/fuel and partly low carbon hydrogen/fuel.
+Accordingly, they should be recognised as partly renewable hydrogen/fuel and partly low carbon hydrogen/fuel, if they meet the required sustainabily criteria.